-sions required a set time of residence to acquire title to land and the governments provided credit arrangements, facilitating sales of land.
+Land distribution in New Zealand was determined at the state level until 1876, and land was often used as a subsidy to immigrants.
+Homestead provisions required a set time of residence to acquire title to land, and the governments provided credit arrangements, facilitating sales of land.
 After several decades it was a general policy to aim at establishing smaller units of up to 320 acres.
-The earlier settlement pattern was influenced by the policies proposed by Wakefield, including use of land revenues to subsidize immigration and the selling of large units at high prices, but, as elsewhere, this policy was modified over time to permit sales of cheap land to immigrants.63 Thus in New Zealand, as in Australia, the general pattern over time was a liberalization of Wakefield's land policy to make land more easily accessible to smaller landholders.
+The earlier settlement pattern was influenced by the policies proposed by Wakefield, including use of land revenues to subsidize immigration, and the selling of large units at high prices, but, as elsewhere, this policy was modified over time to permit sales of cheap land to immigrants.
+Thus in New Zealand, as in Australia, the general pattern over time was a liberalization of Wakefield's land policy, to make land more easily accessible to smaller landholders.

 Another interesting example of British colonialism, this time of adjacent areas of East Africa, demonstrates the variation in British colonial policy.
-The settlements of Kenya and Uganda at the end of the nineteenth century generated important differences in local institutions.64 Both areas were populated almost entirely by black Africans.
-In Kenya, land was made available to white settlers in units from 160 to 640 acres, with five acres allotted to Africans and Asians for one year, with no ownership rights.
-By 1840 Europeans were about 1 percent of the population, and owned 18 percent of the land, that being regarded as the best land.
+The settlements of Kenya and Uganda at the end of the nineteenth century generated important differences in local institutions.
+Both areas were populated almost entirely by black Africans.
+In Kenya, land was made available to white settlers in units of from 160 to 640 acres, with five acres allotted to Africans and Asians for one year, with no ownership rights.
+By 1840 Europeans were about one percent of the population, and owned eighteen percent of the land, that being regarded as the best land.
 Uganda, larger in area but with a similar African and European population mix, developed a rather different set of institutions for land distribution.
 There were few European settlers and landholders since, at the time of establishing the Protectorate in 1894, much of the land was given to local chiefs to be held under freehold.
 Unlike Kenya, with European-owned production of plantation crops such as coffee for export using African labor, Uganda produced mainly cotton on small-scale peasant farms.
-In part, these differences between Kenya and Uganda have been attributed to differences in climate and soil type, leading to the quite distinct set of institutions and political controls.
+In part these differences between Kenya and Uganda have been attributed to differences in climate and soil type, leading to the quite distinct set of institutions and political controls.

-An earlier British African settlement with large amounts of land available, South Africa, finally seized from the Dutch in 1814, had a somewhat different pattern.
-Slave labor was imported from elsewhere, mainly the Indian Ocean region, but important controls were imposed on the local natives, coerced into labor for whites by a combination of dispossession and limits on land purchases.
+An earlier British African settlement, South Africa, finally conquered from the Dutch in 1814, had a somewhat different pattern.
+Slave labor was imported from elsewhere, mainly the Indian Ocean region, but the local natives were coerced into labor for whites by a combination of dispossession and limits on land purchases.
 Slavery ended in 1834, by the British Emancipation Act.
-Whites represented a higher percentage of the population than in East Africa, about 33 percent in the Cape Colony in 1836 and lower for the overall colony, but as in Kenya, whites took measures to own the land to pro-
+Whites represented a higher percentage of the population than in East Africa, about 33 percent in the Cape Colony in 1836, and lower for the overall colony, but as in Kenya, whites took measures to own the land the land to produce for export.
+By 1780, landholding was generally regarded as reserved for whites, with coerced labor left for slaves and "free" resident Africans.
+Later, by 1913, legislation placed the native population on reserves, which accounted for 7 percent of the land, where they remained laborers for white planters and miners.